Jecassie/DANCEProject/README.md

 ## Study Population
-A total of 65 type 1 diabetes patients were recruited from Akademiskt specialistcentrum, Solna, Stockholm In total of (1)	55/65 participants were selected based on the active CGM time 28 days (more than 60% per day) The following code and graph shows the distribution of year of born and duration of diabetes in terms of gender.
-The blue dots also refer to the BMI, lighter blue means higher BMI.
+A total of 65 type 1 diabetes patients were recruited from Akademiskt specialistcentrum, Solna, Stockholm In total of (1)	55/65 participants were selected based on the active CGM time 28 days (more than 60% per day)

 ```R
 ggplot(Table1_Basic_information, aes( `Year of Born`, `Duration of Diabetes/yrs`))+